IlexisTheMadcat/LexisPosingSystem/README.md

 ![Menu 4](https://raw.githubusercontent.com/IlexisTheMadcat/LexisPosingSystem/refs/heads/main/readme%20images/action%20menu/LPS-Menu6.png)
 1) Joint children.
 2) XYZ joint rotation.
 The root rotation menu is the Hips and will rotate the entire puppet.
-- Some joints do not have all of XYZ because they don't move in those directions. \
+- Some joints do not have all of XYZ because they don't move in those directions.
-This posing system is designed to be anatomically accurate while also being forgiving and letting creativity go wild.
 ### Hands & Eyes
 ![Menu 5](https://raw.githubusercontent.com/IlexisTheMadcat/LexisPosingSystem/refs/heads/main/readme%20images/action%20menu/LPS-Menu7.png)
 1) Left/Right hands.
 Includes submenus for each finger.
 Each finger has a joint control for the three joints and a sideways movement called "spread".